1. Is it common to worry about children’s friends and friendships?

 At primary school, children often have disagreements with their friends, but they usually sort them out quite quickly.

 Then you could suggest ideas for sorting things out.
 For example, if your child’s friend is playing with someone else, your child could play with other children in a larger group.
-You and your child could role-play how to join in.
+You and your child could role-play joining in.
 Or if your child said hurtful things, you could role-play saying sorry.

 If you’re concerned, talk to your child’s teacher to find out more.
 If there’s a bigger issue, you can work with the teacher to sort it out.
 Our articles on building a relationship with your child’s school and problem-solving for parents and teachers have tips.

-If you’ve tried talking with your child about their school friends and they don’t want to talk, here are some things you can try:
+If you’ve tried talking with your child about their school friends and they don’t want to talk, here are things to try:

-- Get some more information about what’s happening at school by talking with your child’s teacher.
+- Get more information about what’s happening by talking with your child’s teacher.
 Teachers often see what happens in the playground and can give you a clear picture of what’s going on.

-- Is your child being bullied?
+- Ask the teacher about any conflict or friendship problems involving your child.
+Is your child being excluded or bullied?
 If so, talk to the school about what can be done to stop this.
 You can read more about bullying.

-- Suggest other people your child could talk to – for example, aunts or uncles, close family friends, a trusted sports coach or religious leader.
+- Suggest other people your child could talk to – for example, aunts or uncles, close family friends or a trusted sports coach or religious leader.
 You could also suggest a confidential telephone counselling service for children like Kids Helpline – call 1800 551 800.

 8. My child isn’t invited to as many parties and playdates as other children.
 Should I be worried?

 No, not really, particularly if it isn’t bothering your child.
 There are many reasons why your child might not be invited to a lot of parties and playdates.
-Perhaps your child has a smaller group of friends or your child’s friends do after-school activities or are in after-school care.
+Perhaps your child has a smaller group of friends.
+Or perhaps your child’s friends aren’t interested in parties or playdates, or they do after-school and weekend activities.

 But sometimes a playdate at your house can break the ice with a new friend (and parent) and might lead to an invitation.
-So make time to have children come over to your house to spend time with your child.
+So make time to have children over to your house.
 Talk with your child about which children they’d like to invite and help your child invite them.

 Supporting your school-age child’s friendships is a great way to get to know children at your child’s school and encourage healthy friendships.